Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

-# **Project: LLM-powered data piepline that transforms raw portfolio and market data into clear, daily insights by combining account performance, index benchmarks, and live news.**

 ## **Gemini LLM Generation for Client Accounts**
 We utilise the Gemini LLM, and using each client's portfolio returns and positions as the input prompt, we will generate a summary of the portfolio returns and provide the latest market headline news from Reuters.
 This automation process saves time for RMs, while adding a layer of engagement with the latest market news to keep clients up to date.
 ![alt text](https://github.com/Amos-THX/Portfolio-News-Summary-using-Gemini/blob/main/sampleoutput_llm.png?raw=true)